tendermint/spec/rfc/005-soft-chain-upgrades.md

 **Negative:**

-- Increased burden on RPC clients to be able to parse multiple versions
+- Increased burden on RPC clients to be able to parse multiple versions.
 - Bloating of code base and binary.
 We would also need to figure out methods of maintaining good code hygiene with respect to having all these versions.
 - If we separate versions i.e. ABCI and Block and P2P this could potentially compound the problem if we need to consider the different permutations and how they can be supported.
+Correctness analysis and proper testing would be required to mitigate errors.

 ## Method 2: Chain Migration